Chinese search engine SEO, local and international

 Chinese search engine sitemaps

 The information is in the same format.
-If you have translated any information, ensure the sitemap's language information parameter is correctly set up.
+If you have translated any information, ensure the sitemap's language information parameter is configured correctly.

 Fast access to your internet content

-Search engines will prioritise websites with fast access from China.
-This means locating your website in the Asia region or within China.
+Search engines will prioritise websites that are accessible from China.
+This means hosting your website in Asia, specifically in China.

 Local/dedicated IP address